 And, now, I had to pick the next winner.
-Since I know very few in the school, I decided to write an essay called "School Spirit", describing the values what I think the term "school spirit" should encompass.
+Since I know very few in the school, I decided to write my essay called “School Spirit”, describing the values what I think the term “school spirit” should encompass.
 And from that, those connected to the award could pick the next winner rather than leave it up to me.
-In the end, I had to pick the winner, choosing 2 sisters - one in grade three; the other in grade 4.
+In the end, I had to pick the winner, choosing 2 sisters – one in grade three; the other in grade 4.
 I was told my selections were wise choices.

 Here, then, is my description of the values school spirit should encompass.
 And it should be noted many of these values don’t apply only to educational institutions; they can apply to other environments and communities as well.)

 * * * * * * * * * * * * * * * *

 What is school spirit?
 It’s more than being “book smart.”
 You can be intelligent and not have school spirit.
 It’s about values and principles to live by.
 It’s about genuine character.

 This person insists on herself (or himself), never imitating as Ralph Waldo Emerson writes in”Self Reliance.”

 She is a team player, not interested in promoting herself but rather promoting and building up others.
 She helps to bring forth the gifts and talents of people around her as the true meaning of education advocates.
 (Educate comes from the Latin word “educere”

 meaning “to bring forth” or “draw out.”).
 She acknowledges her responsibility to those around her.

 She lives the “Golden Rule” – treat others as she would like to be treated – and not just talks about it.